FC Dallas 2022 preseason roster – 3rd Degree

 Players on this roster in blue are listed as FCD Academy players.

-Players in italics are “players unavailable due to health and safety protocols.”
+Players with a + are “players unavailable due to health and safety protocols.”

 Goalkeepers